Photo; San Sebastian Tourism & Convention Bureau

 About The Great Week in San Sebastian

-This Basque city in northern Spain makes a big celebratory fuss that includes an International Fireworks Competition.
+This Basque city in northern Spain makes a big celebratory fuss, including an International Fireworks Competition.

 There are sports events, including horse races, a beach volleyball tournament and “here-kirolak” exhibitions (Basque rural sports).

-On the first day, a cannon is fired at 19h at the Alderdi Eder gardens in the harbour, signalling the festivities, which includes musical entertainers and daily mini parades of bands and giant puppets.
+On the first day, a cannon is fired at 19 at the Alderdi Eder gardens in the harbour, signalling the festivities, which include musical entertainers and daily mini parades of bands and giant puppets.

 Children can also avail themselves of workshops, games and a disco.

-All week, international competitors showcase their firework displays along the waters.
+All week, international competitors showcase their fireworks displays along the waters.

-An awards ceremony takes place on the last day, and it all ends with a fabulous, vivid musical firework display.
+An awards ceremony occurs on the last day, ending with a fabulous, vivid musical firework display.